 Use the newly created popdata_mda_euro.vcf representing variants only for a subset of individuals and variants to calculate Fst index.
 In order for vcftools to calculate Fst index the populations have to be specified in the output each one with a separate file (--weir-fst-pop popl.txt and --weir-fst-pop popl.txt).

 '''

 Flags you can use:

---site-pi # Calculates per-site nucleotide diversity (π)
+--site-pi # Calculates per-site nucleotide diversity (\pi)

---window-pi 1000000 --window-pi-step 250000 # Calculates per-site nucleotide diversity for windows o
+--window-pi 1000000 --window-pi-step 250000 # Calculates per-site nucleotide diversity for windows of the content of the

 '''